Fringe for Free 2026

 Join us for an afternoon of fun, glamour and fabulous hats!
 There will be garden games, frivolities and of course Buxton's Big Gay Bake Off!
 Bring your own picnic and meet us on the lawns to relax, laugh and celebrate life!
 No tickets needed: just wander along and join in!

-Pavilion Gardens – Swimming Pool Lawns (33n) Map 18 Jul 1pm to 4pm Free, Ages All Gallery Comments
+Pavilion Gardens – Swimming Pool Lawns (33n) Map 18 Jul 1pm to 4pm Free Gallery Comments

 UGLY BUG BALL - Serpentine Community Garden Family Friendly